kit-barnes/smartLEDdimmer/README.md

 Includes
 --------
-+ Schematic, and Firmware for an ESP8266 Arduino based device
+- Schematic, and Firmware for an ESP8266 Arduino based device
   - WiFi connection to SmartThings Hub on local LAN
   - Local control of ON/OFF and dim level by a pushbutton switch
   - selectable dim/brighten rate
   - OTA firmware update enabled
-+ SmartThings code for device handler and uPnP Service Manager smart app
+- SmartThings code for device handler and uPnP Service Manager smart app
-+ SketchUp files for 3D printed case and switch mount
+- SketchUp files for 3D printed case and switch mount

 Local Operation
 ---------------
 Tap the pushbutton switch to toggle the LED strip on and off.
-Press and hold the pushbutton to cycle the strip through all brightness levels.
+Press and hold the pushbutton to continuously cycle the strip up and down through all brightness levels.
-Alternate presses reverse the cycle direction - If you release the switch while the strip is brightening, the next press will dim it.
+Alternate presses reverse the cycle direction - If you release the switch while the strip is brightening, the next press will start dimming it.

 The two switches on the Adafruit Huzzah are not used except for initial firmware load.